leonampa/multinode-windows-deploy/README.md

 The moment it reboots to OOBE, I pull out the Image and Installer flash drives.

 After that's done, I go to the user (made-on-installation), delete the deleteme user, and activate Windows and Office.
 And that's it!
 I repeat A.3 for every PC I want to deploy.
-I, personally, keep the two files (deploy.cmd and install.wim) on my toolkit any time, since they're useful for reviving old PCs.
+I, personally, keep the two files (deploy.bat and install.wim) on my toolkit any time, since they're useful for reviving old PCs.

 # **Phase B: What do I do for more PCs?**